Foundations of a theory of quantum gravity: The gravitational Heisenberg uncertainty relations and a more advanced double slit experiment

 Therefore, $D$ is unitary and we require the following extension to hold which implies that

 By shifting the renormalization constants and picking the correct phase, we may write that and

 So our extension of Wigner's formalism consists in the existence of additional unitary operators which do not depend upon the little group, but solely upon the representative Lorentz boosts $L(k)$.
 These do not form a group and therefore $E$ is not a representation either (however, the combined expression obviously is).
 Let us first define $L(k)$ as where $\gamma(k) = \frac{\sqrt{|\vec{k}|^2 + m^2}}{m}$ and $\widehat{k}_j = \frac{k_j}{|\vec{k}|}$.
 Now, we study a simple class of such representations by putting $E = 1$, which simply means that a local particle basis at $n$ only depends on the local generating state $\Psi_{p,\sigma,n}$.
 Next, we suppose that which physically means that internal labels do not twist with transformations of space.
 We do know what $F$ looks like from the analysis of Wigner, we just don't know yet what $G$ has to be.
 Obviously, it must be an infinite dimensional representation of the rotation group which can be written as an infinite direct sum of ordinary $(2j +1)$-dimensional spin representations.
 The remainder of this intermezzo consists in finding reasonable constraints upon it. \\* \\* So, all we have to do is to consider the geometrical problem of space rotations and the corresponding issue for boosts gets automatically solved.
-Therefore, the unitary implementation of such rotation must reduce to something with few ``large'' (meaning order of unity) ``off-diagonal'' elements in the $n$ basis.
 Actually, AXIOM III puts the first constraint on the construction because we require two Poincar\'e groups, a local one associated to $n = 0$ and a global one defined by all $n$.
 So, particles with $n' \neq 0$ cannot mix with particles corresponding to $n = 0$, which implies that $G_{n' 0} = G_{0 n'} = 0$ and $G_{0 0} = 1$.
-It is clear furthermore that we have that the rotational part of the cristallographic group $\mathcal{C}$ of the cubic lattice plays an important role: the latter is generated by the rotations over $90$ degrees over the main axes.
-Indeed, for $g \in \mathcal{C}$, we have that where
+One may think that the cristallographic group $\mathcal{C}$ of the cubic lattice plays an important role: the latter is generated by the rotations over $90$ degrees over the main axes as well as the translations.
+We already know that translation covariance is broken since the origin of tangent space is distinguished; moreover, it is impossible for the rotations $g \in \mathcal{C}$ to satisfy where

-We now try to give some more general prescription for a general rotation $R$: where the following conditions hold The last two conditions tell us that $f(x, |n|)$ must be some function which vanishes for $x = m$, where $m$ is an integer vector, and moreover $\theta(0,g) = 0$ for all $g \in \mathcal{C}$. \\* \\* The second order commutators are given by the following lengthy expressions: